Provider10/VANCardReformat/README.md

 ## Installation and Usage

 Download python script and place in seperate folder on system.
-Then run
+Then run via bash terminal or equivalent:

 ```bash
 python VanCardConvert.py